-We have a range of Buckthorn Sea plants available in bare root form.
+Sea Buckthorn plants are available in bare root form for planting during dormancy in the winter months from November until Mid April.
 For more information on our Buckthorn Alder plants or any of our other hedging varieties, contact our specialist team members for more information.

 Bare Root Hedging